mm80843/T3.5/docs/cluster_5.md

 * COVID-19 as a Harbinger of Transforming Infrastructure Resilience - [LINK](article_carvalhaes_covid-19_2020)
 * Revisiting the built environment: 10 potential development changes and paradigm shifts due to COVID-19 - [LINK](article_cheshmehzangi_revisiting_2021)
 * Covid-19 Associated Risks and Mitigation Strategies relevant for the UK Construction Industry - [LINK](article_dan-jumbo_covid-19_2021)
+* Sustainable work throughout the life course: National policies and strategies, Publications Office of the European Union - [LINK](article_eurofund_sustainable_2016)
 * Validity of energy social research during and after COVID-19: challenges, considerations, and responses - [LINK](article_fell_validity_2020)
 * The Impact of Pandemic Crisis on the Survival of Construction Industry: A Case of COVID-19 - [LINK](article_gamil_impact_2020)
 * Overcoming the Impact of COVID-19 Using Integrated Project Delivery Model - [LINK](article_g_overcoming_2020)